Transitions in the age of biomedical AI

 Outlook on the small data landscape

-Mini-Symposium of the STRATOS Initiative
+Mini-Symposium of the STRATOS initiative

-Organizers: Georg Heinze, Willi Sauerbrei
+Organizers: Anne-Laure Boulesteix, Georg Heinze, Willi Sauerbrei

 Symposium Title: Application of Statistical Methods Needs to Improve – On the Critical Role of Guidance for Analysis and Knowledge Translation